helenbatson/disaster-relief-effort/README.md

 * sklearn.ensemble.RandomForestClassifier
 * sklearn.linear_model.RidgeClassifierCV

-Here we see in a message about flooding, the flood output is highlighted
+Here we see in a message about flooding and missing children, only the flood output is highlighted.
+We would expect missing people to be a key aspect of the model output, especially since one of the custom transformers is dedicated to this.

 ![Example results](lost_in_flood.png)

 ## Conclusion
 Accuracy is in the twenty percentages after applying a combination of parameters using a pipeline.